 The Startup Institute provides an 8-Week immersive program designed for Career Changers, Creatives and the overall Tech Savvy individual determined to get off the sidelines and in the game!

 After her experience at Startup Institute, Monique accepted a position as the Director of Marketing and Social Media for the Computer Training Institute of Chicago.
 She later worked as a consultant and Social Media Community Manager for JeffreyM Consulting and the McDonald’s Corporation, and as a Social Media Associate for 1871.
-She currently serves as a digital engagement manager for Urban Ministries, Inc., the nation’s largest African American owned and operated Christian media company.
+She currently serves as a digital content and engagement manager for Urban Ministries, Inc., the nation’s largest African American owned and operated Christian media company.

 Throughout this journey, Monique has never lost her commitment to giving back, and today she serves as the Community Outreach Lead for the Chicago Chapter of Black Girls CODE, an organization dedicated to increasing the number of women of color in the digital space by empowering girls to become innovators in STEM fields, leaders in their communities, and builders of their own futures through exposure to computer science and technology.
 Monique focuses her work with the organization on encouraging those young women who, like her, don’t necessarily want to earn a science degree to see the myriad of opportunities in the STEAM industries; from graphic designer and copy editor to digital media guru.